Rosalie Soubère: Second trial

-After their release, they stayed at 94 Rue de Paris in Saint-Denis, on the third floor.
-On 12 May 1892, at 3:30 A.M, agents led by brigadier Rossignol, a police officer who had arrested Clément Duval a few years earlier, entered their room and arrested them on the order of judge Lascoux — for complicity in the murder of the Marcon ladies, two women whom Ravachol, Soubère, and Jas-Béala were accused of having killed in Saint-Étienne, crimes they probably did not commit.
-She was transferred there on 16 May by the 10:50 A.M train, along with her accomplices.
-The group arrived that same day to their destination and was taken on foot to the prison.
-The next day, the militant refused to answer and remained silent when questioned.
-She was placed in a cell adjacent to those of Béala and Ravachol, cried profusely during her first days of incarceration, and asked to see her mother, who was then working as a vegetable seller on the Fourneyron square.
+Soubère was released following her acquittal but was prosecuted again less than two weeks later for Ravachol's common-law crimes in Saint-Étienne.
+Arrested with Béala at 3:00 AM and transported to the Loire by train, she was forced to walk in chains from the station to the prison.
+She was placed in a cell adjacent to those of Béala and Ravachol, cried profusely during her first days of incarceration, and asked to see her mother.

-She appeared at her second trial wearing a black straw hat on her head and answered the interrogation with a smile.
+She appeared at her second trial wearing a black straw hat on her head and answered the trial interrogation with a smile.
 Her lawyer was once again Eugène Crémieux for this second trial.
 When the judge told her that the reports about her were not unfavorable, she misunderstood the remark and said she was surprised, which made part of the audience laugh.
-She responded to her interrogatory with brief remarks, accused Chaumentin—who had denounced them—of lying, and then fell silent.
-Later, Soubère was indignant and forcefully confronted Chaumentin when the latter publicly accused her during the trial of having sheltered Ravachol at her home while he was on the run.
-She called him a liar, a wretch, and a scoundrel, and insisted she had only met Chaumentin in Paris and had not known him before.
+She responded to her interrogatory with brief remarks, accused Chaumentin, who had denounced them, of lying, and then fell silent.
+Later, Soubère was indignant and forcefully confronted Chaumentin when the latter publicly accused her during the trial of having sheltered Ravachol at her home while he was on the run for the murder of the hermit of Chambles.
+She called him a 'liar', a 'wretch', and a 'scoundrel', and insisted she had only met Chaumentin in Paris and had not known him before.
+This reaction is not surprising, for CEP, given that she just had saved Chaumentin's wife by taking her place for the bombing.